w3c/hcls-fhir-rdf/README.md

 ## Installation
 This revised package is just being installed.
 Expect serious instability for a week or so...

+Currently requires python 3 -- may be adjusted later on

 git clone https://github.com/w3c/hcls-fhir-rdf.git

 pip install dirlistproc